MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 ## Migrating from Web Chat v3 to v4

 There are three possible paths that migration might take when migrating from v3 to v4.
-First, please compare your beginning scenario as described below.
+First, please compare your beginning scenario as described below:

+- TBD
+- TBD
+- TBD

 For a list of related samples, see [Web Chat hosted samples](https://aka.ms/botframework-webchat-samples).

 ## Web Chat API Reference